Financial support for PhD students and interns is a key priority for ISTA.

 Status of our students

-PhD students are employed by IST Austria.
+PhD students are employed by ISTA.
 Prior to their successfully completion of the Qualifying Exam, their activities consist of coursework, rotation projects within research groups, and preparation for the Qualifying Exam.
 Once the students have successfully passed the Qualifying Exam, they perform research on their PhD thesis project within one or more research groups, and they may assist in teaching activities.

 All our PhD students receive internationally competitive salaries and full social security coverage.
 Students also receive financial support to attend scientific conferences and workshops during their studies.